SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. note::

-   Filters in SeisComP are recursive allowing real-time application.
+   Filters in |scname| are recursive allowing real-time application.
 Therefore, filter artefacts, e.g. ringing, are always visible at the beginning of the traces or after data gaps.